Presocratics

 d.
 Prodicus

 Prodicus of Ceos (c.
 465-c.
 395 B.C.E.), like most Sophists, worked as teacher and rhetorician.
 Like Protagoras, he presented a challenge to theistic thinking, but took this challenge further.
 The Greeks and Egyptians tend to consider all beneficial things to be gods.
-“Sun, moon, rivers, springs, and in general everything that benefits our life the ancients considered gods on account of the benefit accruing from them, just as the Egyptians make the Nile a god…” (F3c).
+“Sun, luna, rivers, springs, and in general everything that benefits our life the ancients considered gods on account of the benefit accruing from them, just as the Egyptians make the Nile a god…” (F3c).
 Questo, Ovviamente, is not enough evidence to suggest that Prodicus was an atheist (although that word was broader for the ancients than for us, referring to those who hold no belief in gods, and to those who hold unorthodox beliefs in the gods), but it certainly represents a challenge to common theistic notions that the gods are independent of our judgments about them.

 Plato portrays Prodicus as a specialist in correct diction.
 In the Cratylus, Socrates says,